Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 21. Spend An Afternoon In The Park

 French Broad River Park provides shaded picnic tables, easy walking trails, and a dog park with little and big dog sides.
+It’s our favorite park to walk along the French Broad River.

 Carrier Park promises a playground, easy and paved trails perfect for biking, picnic areas, and even a hockey rink.
+We head here to rollerskate and rollerblade.
+The Velodrome is unique and fun – with lanes.

-Our favorite area, the new RAD Riverwalk in Asheville’s River Arts District, has bike lanes, picnic tables along the French Broad River, and a wide walking path.
+Our overall favorite area for fun, the new RAD Riverwalk in Asheville’s hipster arts district, has bike lanes, picnic tables along the French Broad River, and a wide walking path.
+Enjoy swinging benches or launch a float down the river.

 Of course, just be mindful of the littles around the river.
 There are no lifeguards, and the water can be dangerous.